David Jacobs (broadcaster): Later career

 DJs Stuart Maconie and Mark Radcliffe recruited Jacobs in 2008 to introduce album tracks from Cream on their weekday evening Radio 2 show under the rubric "Jacobs's Cream Crackers", an allusion to a brand of biscuit.
 In 2010, he provided soundbites for Chris Evans's breakfast show, and chose a record each Thursday.
 This followed the success of his choice of Maurice Chevalier's I'm Gonna Shine Today as a song to play on the programme.

 During the first half of 2012, while Jacobs was recovering from two major operations, he continued to be heard each Sunday on BBC Radio 2, which broadcast repeats of The David Jacobs Collection and Frank Sinatra: Voice of the Century, presented by Jacobs in 1998.
 He returned to his regular Sunday night slot with The David Jacobs Collection on 8 July 2012.

 On 22 July 2013 Jacobs announced that he was stepping down as presenter of his Radio 2 show, citing ill health.
 His last show was broadcast on 4 August 2013.
 He said, "I will not stop collecting but my sadness will be that I cannot share them with all my loyal listeners.
 But rest assured, I will be back from time to time."
 He was replaced in this slot by Don Black.

 He had been involved since its inception in Kingston's Rose Theatre, of which he was life president.
 He was vice-patron of the charity Advance Centre for the Scotson Technique, and patron of the Disabled Photographers' Society.
 Jacobs was also a lifelong friend of Dame Vera Lynn and was Vice President of her charity, The Dame Vera Lynn Trust for Children with Cerebral Palsy.
 He was also involved in the Celebrities Guild, which Michael Freedland described as "a kind of Jewish Variety Club", and regularly spoke at "ordinary suburban synagogues".

 Personal life

 In 1949 Jacobs married Patricia Bradlaw, with whom he had three daughters and a son, but their marriage collapsed in 1969, and the couple finally divorced in 1972.
 Their actress daughter Emma Jacobs featured in The Stud (1978), a film in which she played Alex Khaled, daughter of Fontaine Khaled (Joan Collins).
+Jacobs' marriage to Lindsay Stuart-Hutcheson lasted from 1979 until his death in 2013.

 His life was marred by several tragic events.
-Jeremy, his 19-year-old son, was killed in Israel during 1972 in a car accident while engaged in charity work.
+Jeremy, his 19-year-old son, was killed in Israel in 1972 in a car accident while engaged in charity work.
 In 1975, Jacobs survived a car accident in Spain in which his pregnant second wife, Caroline (née Munro), whom he had married earlier that year, and Caroline Marsh, wife of politician Richard Marsh, were killed.
 With journalist Sue Freeman, he co-wrote a memoir of her, Caroline (1978).

-Jacobs' marriage to Lindsay Stuart-Hutcheson lasted from 1979 until his death in 2013.